karisuchy/Kickstarter-Analysis/ReadMe.md

 ## Analysis and Challenges

-Though her immediate focus is a play in the US, Louise also has a future interest for a musical in Great Britan.
+Though her immediate focus is a play in the US, Louise also has an interest for a future musical in Great Britan.
 I concentrated my analysis on Kickstarter campaigns in the US or UK related to theaters.
 Launch dates, length of fundraising campaigns, goal amounts, average donations, and types of productions were considered.

 ### Analysis of Outcomes Based on Launch Date